-- (b) Second degree.
-A person commits second degree criminal neglect of a minor when that person: - (1) Reckless as to the fact that he or she has a responsibility under civil law for the health, welfare, or supervision of the complainant who is under 18 years of age; - (2) Created, or failed to mitigate or remedy, a substantial risk that the complainant would experience: - (A) Significant bodily injury; or - (B) Serious mental injury. - (c) Third degree.
-A person commits third degree criminal neglect of a minor when that person: - (1) Reckless as to the fact that he or she has a responsibility under civil law for the health, welfare, or supervision of the complainant who is under 18 years of age; - (2) Either: - (A) Knowingly leaves the complainant in any place with intent to abandon the complainant; or - (B) Recklessly fails to make a reasonable effort to provide food, clothing, shelter, supervision, medical services, medicine, or other items or care essential for the physical health, mental health, or safety of the complainant. - (d) Exclusions from liability.
-A person does not commit an offense under this section for surrendering a newborn child in accordance with D.C.
-Code § 4-1451.01 et seq. - (e) Penalties. - (1) First degree criminal neglect of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree criminal neglect of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Third degree criminal neglect of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (f) Definitions.
-The terms "intent," "knowingly," and "reckless" have the meanings specified in RCC § 22E-206; and the terms "complainant," "serious bodily injury," "serious mental injury," and "significant bodily injury" have the meanings specified in RCC § 22E-701.
+- (a) First degree.
+An actor commits first degree criminal neglect of a minor when the actor: - (1) Is reckless as to the fact that: - (A) The actor has a responsibility under civil law for the health, welfare, or supervision of the complainant; and - (B) The complainant is under 18 years of age; and - (2) Created, or failed to mitigate or remedy, a substantial risk that the complainant would experience serious bodily injury or death. - (b) Second degree.
+An actor commits second degree criminal neglect of a minor when the actor: - (1) Is reckless as to the fact that: - (A) The actor has a responsibility under civil law for the health, welfare, or supervision of the complainant; and - (B) The complainant is under 18 years of age; and - (2) Created, or failed to mitigate or remedy, a substantial risk that the complainant would experience: - (A) Significant bodily injury; or - (B) Serious mental injury. - (c) Third degree.
+An actor commits third degree criminal neglect of a minor when the actor: - (1) Is reckless as to the fact that: - (A) The actor has a responsibility under civil law for the health, welfare, or supervision of the complainant; and - (B) The complainant is under 18 years of age; and - (2) Engages in one of the following: - (A) Knowingly leaves the complainant in any place with intent to abandon the complainant; or - (B) Recklessly:

+- (i) Fails to make a reasonable effort to provide food, clothing, shelter, supervision, medical services, medicine, or other items or care essential for the physical health, mental health, or safety of the complainant; or - (ii) Creates, or fails to mitigate or remedy, a substantial risk that the complainant would experience bodily injury from consumption of alcohol, or consumption or inhalation, without a valid prescription, of a controlled substance or marijuana. - (d) Exclusions from liability. - (1) An actor does not commit an offense under this section for conduct that, in fact, constitutes surrendering a newborn child in accordance with D.C.
+Code § 4-1451.01 et seq. - (2) An actor does not commit an offense under this section when, in fact, the actor's conduct is specifically permitted by a District statute or regulation. - (e) Affirmative defense.
+It is an affirmative defense to prosecution under subsection (b) and subparagraph (c)(2)(B) of this section that the actor, in fact: - (1) Is not a person with legal authority over the complainant; and - (2) Reasonably believes that a person with legal authority over the complainant, acting consistent with that authority, would give effective consent to the conduct constituting the offense. - (f) Penalties. - (1) First degree criminal neglect of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree criminal neglect of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Third degree criminal neglect of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (g) Definitions.
+The terms "intent," "knowingly," and "reckless" have the meanings specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "actor," "bodily injury," "complainant," "controlled substance," "effective consent," "person with legal authority over the complainant," "serious bodily injury," "serious mental injury," and "significant bodily injury" have the meanings specified in RCC § 22E-701.